cipher387/osint_stuff_tool_collection/README.md

 <h3>Discord</h3>

 </br><a href='https://github.com/AstraaDev/Discord-All-Tools-In-One'>ASTRAAHOME</a> — 14 #Discord tools (including a RAT, a Raid Tool, a Token Grabber, a Crash Video Maker, etc) in one #python tool.
+</br><a href='https://dht.chylex.com'>Discord History Tracker</a> — A tracking script will load messages from the selected channel and save them in .txt file.

 <a name="yandex"></a>